ratwolfzero/Chladni_Figures/README.md

 ## Simulation Implementation Principles (Forced Oscillation at Driving Frequency)

-In experiments, plates are usually driven at a chosen **driving frequency** $f$, not at their natural eigenfrequencies alone.
-The resulting motion is a **superposition of eigenmodes**, each contributing according to how close the driving frequency is to that mode’s eigenfrequency and how strongly damping allows it to respond.
+In real experiments and this simulation, plates are driven at a chosen frequency f, producing vibrations through a superposition of eigenmodes, each weighted by a resonance factor that depends on the damping factor γ.

+>The simulation uses a 0–20 Hz range as a simplified, abstract scale to highlight nodal patterns, which depend only on mode shapes and resonance weights, not physical frequencies.
+Real Chladni experiments typically drive plates at 50–5000 Hz to excite their eigenfrequencies.

 The steady-state spatial response for a square membrane Lx = Ly = 1 at driving frequency f is modeled as: